Web 2.0 and the Manhattan Project

-While listening to a podcast of a recent interview with Richard Rhodes, author of The Making of the Atomic Bomb,” I was struck by the question, “What if the Manhattan Project had been conducted using the collaborative and social networking tools we now have?”
+While listening to a podcast of a recent interview with Richard Rhodes, author of Dark Sun: The Making of the Hydrogen Bomb, I was struck by the question, “What if the Manhattan Project had been conducted using the collaborative and social networking tools we now have?”

 The Manhattan Project was the U.S. program during World War II to develop the atomic bomb.
 It was a huge program that called on the efforts of science, engineering, manufacturing, logistics, and scores of other scientific and technical skills.
 Geographically it stretched from Oak Ridge Tennessee to Hanford Washington to New Mexico.
 Los Alamos, New Mexico housed the scientists and technicians who actually designed the uranium and plutonium bombs that were successfully tested and then dropped on Hiroshima and Nagasaki.
 Oak Ridge and Hanford were the facilities that evolved to refine and generate the elements that provided the fissionable material required by the bombs.

 J. Robert Oppenheimer was responsible for building the scientific team that the government relocated to New Mexico in a secure facility where the science and engineering of designing the bombs were conducted.
 Families were relocated to New Mexico.
 Armed guards patrolled the fences that kept curious onlookers out — and the scientists an their families in.
 Incoming and outgoing phone and mail traffic were closely scrutinized.